-Innovation, Operations Management and Supply Chain (IOMSC) Research Group
+Innovation, Operations Management and Supply (IOMS) Research Group

-The Innovation, Operations Management and Supply Chain Research Group (IOMSC) is formed around the core disciplines of innovation, operations management and supply chain management.
+The Innovation, Operations Management and Supply Research Group (IOMS) is formed around the core disciplines of innovation, operations management and supply chain management.

 We have particular expertise in the areas of: